Particular/ServiceControl/README.md

 ### Integration Tests
 ًBy default integration tests use `MSMQ` transport to run.
 This can be overridden by renaming the `_connection.txt` file in the root of the solution to `connection.txt` and updating the transport type and connection string.
 Only the first 3 lines of this file is read with the following information:
+Only the first 3 lines of this file are read with the following information:
 - First line is the Transport name
 - Second line is the ServiceControl Transport type information (implementation of `ITransportIntegration` interface)
 - Third line is the connection string